biojava/biojava.github.io/wiki/BioJava:Download_4.1.0.md

-This release contains over [<https://github.com/biojava/biojava/compare/5131f3aaff5a5bbbf221f5f52cfe3b849a002d87>...biojava-4.1.0 240] commits from 8 authors
+This release contains over [<https://github.com/biojava/biojava/compare/5131f3aaff5a5bbbf221f5f52cfe3b849a002d87>...biojava-4.1.0 240] commits from 8 contributors.

 ### New Features

-BioJava 4.1.0 is mostly a bug fix release, however a few new features have been added.
+BioJava 4.1.0 offers a few new features, as well several bug-fixes.

 New Features: